-The block of Folsom Street between 11th and 12th streets, which is just north of the project site, does not include any existing commercial vehicle loading spaces.
-Sidewalk widenings or bulb-outs proposed for this segment of Folsom Street would not result in the removal of any existing commercial vehicle loading spaces, and PEIR Mitigation Measure M-TR-4 is not applicable to the proposed project.
+As previously described, the block of Folsom Street between 8th and 9th streets, which fronts the project site, includes two existing commercial vehicle loading spaces.
+These loading zones were created in 2018 as part of the street improvements included in the Folsom-Howard Streetscape Project and therefore, they will not be removed as a result of construction of the proposed project.
+Therefore, PEIR Mitigation Measure M-TR-4 is not applicable to the proposed project.